maelvls/maelvls.github.io/content/notes/cpu_gpu.md

 ---
-title: Checking info on CPU and GPU
+title: Checking info about CPU and Nvidia GPU on Linux
-date: 00-00-00
+date: 2018-11-01
 ---

 If there is a Nvidia card: